lk340/PokeBlox/README.md

 - [x] A pause button

 ## Implementation
-The board itself is a 2-dimensional array that defaults to containing the background board color (charcoal).
+The board itself is a 2-dimensional array that defaults to containing the background board color (charcoal), which is a one-dimensional array of length 10, composed of repeating values of rgb(54, 54, 54).

 ![Board_Array](board_array.png)

 The board is drawn using Canvas.
-I implemeneted this by iterating through the board array and drawing the color at the distance at each index of the board array.
+I implemented this by iterating through the board array and drawing the color at the distance at each index of the board array.

 ![Canvas_Board](canvas_board.png)